ngadiyar93/ngadiyar93.github.io/Research.md

 [4] Bohach, Garrett R., **F. N. U. Nishanth**, Eric Severson, and James Van de Ven.
 "MODELING AND OPTIMIZATION STUDY OF A TIGHTLY INTEGRATED ROTARY ELECTRIC MOTOR-HYDRAULIC PUMP."
 In Proceedings of the 2019 ASME/BATH Symposium on Fluid Power and Motion Control, no. FPMC2019-1626.
 University of Minnesota, Twin Cities, 2019.

 ### Disclaimer
 The machines I work on (atleast for now) have nothing to do with the *Machine Learning* that people go crazy over.
-It is my usualy (old) joke that I don't do _Machine Learning_ but I am "learning" _Machines_.
+It is my usual (old) joke that I don't do _Machine Learning_ but I am "learning" _Machines_.